tmoosting/Stratovarius/README.md

 # Stratovarius
 ## A Music-Weather mapping tool
+Stratovarius is a special equalizer that takes any song in .mp3 or .wav format and maps weather patterns to the music: clouds, rain, snow and lightning.

 ### Getting it working
 * Find the attached zip file, unzip into a folder.